On the Line / Food Truck / 13 Licenses and Permits Needed to Open a Food Truck

 How to Get a Business License

-Search for your state + business license to find your local application requirements.
+Search for your state + business license to find your local license application requirements.
 The TTB includes an online application for an alcohol business license with links for every state.

 How Much Does a Business License Cost?